JoeLumbley/Animation/README.md

     MyBase.OnPaint(e)
 End Sub
 ```
-- Handles the painting of the form.
-It allocates the buffer, draws the current frame, and renders it.
+- This method handles the rendering of the graphics.
+It allocates a buffer, draws the current frame, and updates the frame counter.

-### Update Frame Method
+### UpdateFrame Method

 ```vb
 Private Sub UpdateFrame()